Stool233/logseq-store/pages/mutual exclusion.md

 - Dijkstra's Mutual Exclusion Problem（Dijkstra的互斥问题）
 	- Requirements （它要求）
-		- Only one thread may be in the critical
+		- Only one thread may be in the critical section at any time.
+		- Each must eventually be able to enter its critical section.
+		- Must be symmetrical (all run same program).
+		-
 		- ![image.png](../assets/image_1670250795719_0.png)
 		-